Robot Dog on Table

 For Boston Dynamics, this deal has allowed it to focus on the production of its hardware and software after nearly three decades of research.

-Despite being a privately held company with no plans to IPO in the near future, you may still be able to invest in Boston Dynamics.
+Despite being a privately held company with no plans to IPO in the near future, there is a way for you to gain exposure to Boston Dynamics.

 How to invest in Boston Dynamics